visipedia/iwildcam_comp/readme.md

 Sample code for running the detector over a folder of images can be found [here](https://github.com/Microsoft/CameraTraps/blob/master/detection/run_tf_detector.py).

-We have run the detector over the three datasets, and provide the top 100 boxes and associated confidences along with the metadata for WCS.
+We have run the detector over the WCS dataset, and provide the top 100 boxes and associated confidences along with the metadata.
 Detections are provided in the following format:
 ```
 {
   'images':[image],